What is Fare Capping?

 Fare capping benefits both passengers and transit agencies.
 Fare capping ensures the best fares for riders and that they are never overcharged for their trips.
 This method eliminates the need to seek the best fare, as you are already getting the best value for your journey.
 It also benefits passengers with unpredictable travel patterns.

 Transit agencies benefit by offering ideal fares, encouraging more use of public transit.
-Fare capping helps reduce boarding times by using tap and scan methods.
+Using tap and scan payment and validation methods with fare capping helps reduce boarding times.
 With fare capping, you are promoting social equity and accessibility to all riders without discrimination.
 As the transit agency, you keep the right to set the fare caps.

 RESOURCES